-September and October 2009 I visited for the third time the Brazilian
+September and October 2009 I visited the

 of pholcids in this extraordinary biodiversity hotspot.
 Previous trips (2003, 2007) had revealed

 unusually high numbers of species at any locality and little

 species overlap among localities.
 In combination with the facts that

 7% of the Atlantic Forest are left and that most of the forest